Zuthen/Feed-composition-analyser/README.md

 # Food analyser

-It's a 'simple' app for pet food analyse to ask a question 'is my pet food healthy enough?'
+It's a 'simple' app for pet food analyse to respone the question 'is my pet food healthy enough?'

 language: Polish only (ingredients names limitation)